pmlmodelling/oceanVal/docs/source/how_to_use.rst

 Sometimes observational data needs to be compared with the sum of multiple model variable.
 You can do this by setting something like "var1+var2+var3" as the `model_variable` when registering the observational dataset.

+.. admonition:: How does oceanVal handle in-situ data?

+    oceanVal will handle in-situ data observational data depending on which of the following are provided:

+    - year
+    - month
+    - day
+    - depth

+    If depth is not provided, oceanVal will assume this represents a surface observation.
+    If you do do provide depth, oceanVal will interpolate to all available depth-resolved data if you have specified `vertical=True` in `add_point_comparison`, otherwise it will only use the top 5m of data.

+    If you provide year, month and day, oceanVal will look for model output at the exact date of the observation.

+    If you provide year and month, but not day, oceanVal will look for model output for the whole month of the observation, and use the monthly average from the simulation.

+    If you only provide year, oceanVal will look for model output for the whole year of the observation, and use the annual average from the simulation.

+    If you no time information is provided, oceanVal will use the multi-year average from the simulation output for comparison with the observation.

+    In some cases, you may want to ignore the year information in the observational data.
+    For example, you may have only a 1-year simulation and you want to validate based on all available years of observations, only using month day.
+    In this case, you can set the `point_time_res` parameter in the `oceanval.matchup` function to specify which time information to use when matching up in-situ observations with the simulation output.
+    Set this to `["month", "day"]` to ignore year information when matching up observations with the simulation output.

 Step 3: Calculate validation statistics and generate html summary
 --------------------------------------